India's Coronavirus Lockdown: A Man Traveling 1,250-Mile Home ...

 “We were very scared to be washed away, but we kept telling ourselves that this was the only way to get home.
 We were very scared of this 100 meter stretch journey,” Chauhan said.

 Back on the highway, truckers are asking 2,500 rupees ($ 33) per person to take them to Uttar Pradesh.
 “They told us that if the police caught them, they would have to pay big fines.
 They were unwilling to take the risk without paying the money in return.
-There was no way for us to walk,” Chauhan said.
+There was no way for us to walk,” said Chauhan.

 But others are more voluntary.
 An old man gave them their first full meal in four days.
 A truck driver had pity on their blisters and gave them a lift.
 He was transporting rice across the border and they were lying between gunny bastards, he drove them to the outskirts of Hyderabad.